-Plug in the humidifier or still your head in a hot shower.
+Plug in a humidifier or stick your head in a hot shower.
 As mentioned above, dry winter air does a number on our airways, which are connected to our ears.
-Opening and relaxing with moist air can relieve pressure and sometimes pain.
+Opening and relaxing airways with moist air can relieve pressure and ease pain.

 Preventing Ear Pain Before it Starts

-If you have a persistant ear/sinus issues, check out this video from MassagebyHeather.com to help improve lymph drainage for the ears.
+If you have a persistent ear/sinus issues, check out this video from MassagebyHeather.com to help improve lymph drainage for the ears.

 Don’t forget to check out the Full List of Home Remedies , including: